Felodipine: Chemistry

 Felodipine is a member of the 1,4-dihydropyridine class of calcium channel blockers.
 It is a racemic mixture, and is insoluble in water but is soluble in dichloromethane and ethanol.

 History

 The Swedish company Hässle, a division of Astra AB, discovered felodipine; it filed a patent application in 1979 claiming felodipine as an antihypertensive drug.
 Astra partnered this drug and others with Merck & Co. in the US under a 1982 agreement between the companies.
-The drug was approved by the FDA in 1991 after a three and a half year review; the drug entered a very crowded market the included the other calcium channel blockers nifedipine, verapamil, nicardipine, and isradipine.
+The drug was approved by the FDA in 1991 after a three-and-a-half-year review; the drug entered a very crowded market to included the other calcium channel blockers nifedipine, verapamil, nicardipine, and isradipine.
 The FDA gave the drug a 1C rating, meaning that it found little difference between felodipine and the drugs already approved for the same use.